TaiwanBigdata/readgen/README.md

 - Use ${project.name} to get the project name
 """

+[License]
+content = "This project is licensed under the ${project.license} License."

-[directory] # `directory` is a built-in method and will not be listed. title = "Directory Structure" # You can customize block names to override the default "Directory Structure." content = "123" enable = false # Default is true.
-If `enable = false`, it won't list all directories or scan the init instructions. exclude_dirs = [".git", "venv", "__pycache__", ".venv", "env", "build", "dist"] # Exclude directories from scanning. depth_limits = { "root" = 1, "root/mother" = 2 } # List the depth of directories, list all by default. show_files = false # Default is true.
-Show files in the directory structure.
+[directory] # `directory` is a built-in method and will not be listed. title = "Directory Structure" # Block names are customizable, allowing you to override the default "Directory Structure." content = "The content displayed below the title." enable = true # Default is true.
+Show the directory structure. exclude_dirs = [".git", "env", "__pycache__", "build", "dist"] # Exclude directories from scanning. exclude_files = [".env*"] # Exclude files from scanning. show_files = true # Default is true.
+Show files in the directory structure. show_comments = true # Default is true.
+Show first-line comments in the directory structure.

-[env] # `env` is a built-in method and will not be listed. enable = false # Default is true.
-Show the environment variables in the project. env_file = ".env" # Default is ".env".
+[env] # `env` is a built-in method and will not be listed. title = "Environment Variables" # Block names are customizable, allowing you to override the default "Environment Variables." content = "The content displayed below the title." enable = false # Default is true.
+Show the environment with description from the .env file. env_file = ".env" # Default is ".env".
 The file to read the environment variables from.
 ````